Phantom (character): Parodies

 Paul Hogan, of Crocodile Dundee fame, continually parodied the Phantom on his Australian TV-show, The Paul Hogan Show.
 He would dress up in the purple Phantom costume, and act out different humorous situations.
 The Phantom had also been frequently parodied on Scandinavian television, in different humor programs.

 In 1984, Australian stand-up comedian Austen Tayshus released a single Phantom Shuffle in the video of which he appeared in Phantom costume, wearing sunglasses instead of a mask.
 Many elements of the Phantom myth were parodied, such as him being "Mr Walker, the man who cannot drive".

 In 2017, Australian comedian Sammy J began touring with a new show, Hero Complex, in which he pays tribute to what he says is the role the Phantom has played in his life: "a chance encounter set off a chain of events that led to me meeting my wife and ended with police searching my attic".
 Hero Complex has won a "Best Comedy" award or nomination in every festival in which it has featured.

 In the Adult Swim show The Venture Bros., the character The Phantom Limb bears a strong visual resemblance to the Phantom, right down to the same purple suit and mask, except that the Phantom Limb's limbs are invisible, making him look like a floating torso.
 However, The Phantom Limb is a villainous character.

+He also appeared in the animated Beatles movie Yellow Submarine.

 The myth surrounding the Phantom also provided Turkish humorists with a lot of material.
 The humor magazine Leman has published many comic strips some of which were inspired by the (imaginary) saying "in the jungle, it is rumored that the Phantom has the strength of ten tigers" where Phantom runs into trouble with 11 or more tigers.

 The Phantom was parodied in a 2007 episode of Robot Chicken titled "Werewolf vs. Unicorn", where he appeared alongside Flash Gordon and Mandrake the Magician.
 He was voiced by Frank Welker.

 The Phantom was a frequently appearing character in the Finnish comic strip Fingerpori by Pertti Jarla.
 He was often involved in humorous situations such as using his throne as a toilet seat.